 Look up Parking Regulations

 DOT manages over one million traffic signs in New York City.
-View the parking regulations for any block in New York City on a map The Parking Regulations search tool is a text-based way to browse the parking regulations.
+Visit the new Parking Regulations website (BETA) The Parking Regulations search tool is a text-based way to browse the parking regulations.

 Parking enforcement is the responsibility of the New York City Police Department.
 If you have any questions about police policies or procedures in enforcing traffic regulations or issuing tickets, contact the Police Department.
 Learn about paying and appealing parking ticket from the Department of Finance Learn how to retrieve a towed vehicle from the Police Department

 If there is more than one sign posted for the same area, the more restrictive one is the one in effect.
 If a sign is missing on a block, the remaining posted regulations are the ones that are in effect.
 Please check the entire block and read all signs carefully before you park.

 Parking Sign Restrictions